This is a tutorial on how to fix stencil bleed on wood.

 I prefer to use removable or permanent vinyl.
-Adhesive backing is important for wood stencil painting because it minimizes bleeding of the paint.
+The adhesive backing on the vinyl is important for wood stencil painting because it minimizes bleeding of the paint.

 I first take the cut stencil and weed the negative out.

 I originally thought wood would be too uneven for the transfer tape to be effective.
 I was proven wrong.
-It works quite well for this and eliminates having to use a silkscreen or make a cutout in the actual design.
+It works quite well for this and eliminates having to use silkscreen.

 Be sure to scrape the vinyl transfer with some force onto the wood.
 I sometimes have to use the pointed corners to really get the edges of the vinyl for letters.

-Stenciling letters and how to make wood signs with sayings in general
+Stenciling letters and how to write on wood without bleeding

 If you are interested in making a continuous stencil especially with the letters, you will have to make a cutout of each piece of the design that has a floating element.
 I’ve documented how to do this in this article about stencil making here.